 If you want to study at an overseas university that is nor a partner, you will need to make all your own arrangements, including paying all tuition fees required by the host university.

 You will need to take a leave of absence from your JCU degree and enrol directly into your chosen overseas institution and you will not be officially considered a JCU student whilst overseas.

 Ensure that you arrange prior approval from your college, in writing, to transfer credit gained at the host institution towards your JCU degree.

 Students must have a GPA of 4.5 or above and have 24 credit points at JCU before going on exchange.

 Exchange is possible for postgraduate coursework students, depending on the degree requirements and availability at chose partner university.
 Please contact the Global Mobility office for options.

 International students are welcome take part in the exchange program.
 However, they cannot go on exchange to their home country.

 Yes.
 Part-time students can take part in exchange but must undertake full-time study whilst abroad.

-Most students go for one semester, but you can choose to go for one academic year (two semesters).
-Some of our exchange partners also offer short courses which run for less than a semester.
+If you cannot go for this long, some of our exchange partners also offer short study programs which run for less than a semester.

 Exchange students typically live in on-campus accommodation or other student lodges or hostels.
 While it is not usually guaranteed, most host universities do try to make sure that exchange students obtain a place in campus accommodation.